MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-communication.md

 If you registered for either a Power BI tenant or an Office 365 tenant, your Azure region defaults to the region of that service.
 Otherwise, your Azure region might be the one closest to you.

 If a firewall blocks outbound connections, configure the firewall to allow outbound connections from the gateway to its associated Azure region.
+The firewall rules on the gateway server and/or customer's proxy servers need to be updated to allow outbound traffic from the gateway server to the below endpoints.
+If your firewall does not support wildcards, then use the IP addresses from [Azure IP Ranges and Service Tags](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fwww.microsoft.com%2Fen-us%2Fdownload%2Fdetails.aspx%3Fid%3D56519&data=05%7C02%7CNikita.Waghani%40microsoft.com%7Caaa71e3a46df465f10ce08dc4a944869%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C638467247942873812%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C0%7C%7C%7C&sdata=gnMtWIOsUsZocKEu3zqPMs9e2d7gVIPH%2B28OqlIhLps%3D&reserved=0).
+Note that they will need to be kept in sync each month.

 ## Ports